Datavault-UK/automate-dv-docs/docs/worked_example/we_tpch_profile.md

-We are using the [TPC-H benchmarking dataset provided by Snowflake](https://docs.snowflake.net/manuals/user-guide/sample-data-tpch.html) to demonstrate dbtvault and showcase the Data Vault architecture running on Snowflake.
+We are using the [TPC-H benchmarking dataset provided by Snowflake](https://docs.snowflake.net/manuals/user-guide/sample-data-tpch.html) to demonstrate AutomateDV and showcase the Data Vault architecture running on Snowflake.

 The data comes in 4 different sizes, we will be using the smallest in this guide, TPCH_SF10 which contains 60 million rows in its largest table.